Ottercast/ottercast.github.io/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-Welcome to our project documentation page, as by now you will not find much here as it is currently being written.
+Welcome to our project documentation page, work in progress.
+If you have questions, check the community page and ask us!
 {{% /pageinfo %}}